-Starting from Dubrovnik (port or your hotel) we drive northwest along the Adriatic coast passing the villages of Orasac, Trsteno (known for its beautiful Arboretum botanical garden) and Slano, with Elafiti islands following parallel to the coast.
+Starting from Dubrovnik (port or your hotel) we drive northwest along the Adriatic coast passing the villages of Orasac, Trsteno (known for its beautiful Arboretum botanical garden), and Slano, with Elafiti islands following parallel to the coast.

-Soon we arrive at Ston, a medieval city famous for its great city walls – second largest preserved fortification system in the world, its charming Gothic center and its salt pans where salt was produced and harvested over centuries (salt was very expensive and in demand in those days).
+Soon we arrive at Ston, a medieval city famous for its great city walls – the second largest preserved fortification system in the world, its charming Gothic center, and its salt pans where salt was produced and harvested over centuries (salt was very expensive and in demand in those days).
 During the short orientational tour of Ston, you will learn about Ston’s history and see the major sites after which we continue towards the vineyards of Peljesac.

 Passing from one valley to another, from the beaches of village Zuljana to the little fisherman village of Trstenik (scenic photo stops), finally reaching the most beautiful scenic parts of the steep cliffs of Dingac where wine grows on 40-60 degree incline.
-You will hear the story about the our Plavac Mali wine, its history and what makes it unique in the world.
-Passing through a man-made Dingac Tunnel (made in 1970) we will enter the village of Potomje where we will stop at 2 private wineries in this region followed by presentation and tasting in each winery (red and white wine, liqueurs, olive oil, small bites)
+You will hear the story about the our Plavac Mali wine, its history, and what makes it so unique in the world.
+Passing through a man-made Dingac Tunnel (made in 1970) we will enter the village of Potomje where we will stop at 2 private wineries in this region followed by a presentation and tasting in each winery (red and white wine, liqueurs, olive oil, small bites)

 After Ponikve we will head back to Dubrovnik port/hotel, with possible toilette or photo-stops along the way. (ride back is around one hour).

 * Check points on map